johanlundahl/temp_sensor/README.md

 # temp_sensor

 This is a summary of my microcontrol project.
 The actual hardware is a esp 8266 NodeMCU microcontrol running micropython with a DHT22 sensor connected to it.
+Once its setup the microcontrol will publish temperature and humidity to a MQTT broker.

 <!-- Tutorial used: http://docs.micropython.org/en/latest/esp8266/quickref.html -->